shopgate/connect-doc/markdown/guides/commerce/cart-integration/cart-integration-sdk.md

 - The CURL library for PHP must be installed in order to send requests to the Shopgate Merchant API.

 ## Layout for the Plugin
-See chapter [Incoming Requests](/guides/commerce/cart-integration/sdk#incoming-requests) to learn how calls to the Shopgate Plugin API can be dispatched to your plugin.
+See chapter "Incoming Requests" to learn how calls to the Shopgate Plugin API can be dispatched to your plugin.
 Your plugin class extends the ShopgatePlugin class of the SDK and must implement its abstract callback methods.
 Use the PHP constant `SHOPGATE_PLUGIN_VERSION` to store the current versions number of your plugin in the 2.x.x format.
 The first two numbers must be identical with the version number of the Shopgate Library you are using.

-**Get the full [plugin example code](/guides/commerce/cart-integration/example-plugin) or have a look at the short example for a plugin class:**
+**Get the full [plugin example code](example-plugin.md) or have a look at the short example for a plugin class:**

 ## Example ShopgatePlugin Class
 ```php